anandyelloju/2048-webgame-propeers/README.md

 # 2048 Game
-A web-based implementation of the classic 2048 game, built using HTML, CSS, and JavaScript as part of a JS Developer roadmap on the ProPeer.
+A web-based implementation of the classic 2048 game, built using HTML, CSS, and JavaScript as part of a JS Developer roadmap on the ProPeers.
 Slide and combine tiles to reach the 2048 tile!

 ## Table of Contents